sarah-you/c0323-code-solutions/express-static/express-static-quiz-notes.md

 - What are several examples of static files?

-  - index.html, styles.css, jpg images in 'public'
+  - index.html, styles.css, main. js, jpg images in 'public'

 - What is a good way to serve application images using Express?
   - using express.static() middleware